ceilfors/daun/README.md

     Example: 5

     This option limits the number of tags being checked out by daun.
-Daun will always keep the latest tags.
-With the example above, daun will only checkout the latest 5 tags and ignore the older ones.
+Daun will always keep the latest tags e.g. ordered by date.

+    Daun will by default check out all tags without any limit.
+With the example above, daun will only check out the latest 5 tags and ignore the older ones.
+You can also set this value to 0 if you don't want to check out any tags at all.

 ## Contributing